AMP3D/MovieBox/README.md

 ## Project Scope

-This project aims to provide a demo experience imitating a movie rental experience with mocked data.
+This project aims to provide a demo imitating a movie rental experience with mocked data.
 The project uses ASP.NET 5 for the back-end API, SQLite for the database, and Vue3 for the front-end UI.

 ## Design